GeorgeKandelaki/My-Notes/Notes/Low_Level_Knowledge/Low Level(Deep) Concepts, Explanations and Techniques.md

 Routers that use other adaptive protocols, such as **grouped adaptive routing**, find a group of _all_ the links that could be used to get the packet one hop closer to its final destination.
 The router sends the packet out any link of that group which is idle.
 The [link aggregation](https://en.wikipedia.org/wiki/Link_aggregation "Link aggregation") of that group of links effectively becomes a single high-bandwidth connection.

 ### Outside of computer networks
-[Contact centres](https://en.wikipedia.org/wiki/Call_centre "Call centre") employ dynamic routing based on the customer's enquiry and agent's skills to increase the operational efficiency of the call handling by agents, which boosts both agent and customer satisfaction.
+[Contact centres](https://en.wikipedia.org/wiki/Call_centre "Call centre") employ dynamic routing based on the customer's inquiry and agent's skills to increase the operational efficiency of the call handling by agents, which boosts both agent and customer satisfaction.
 This adaptive strategy is known as [omnichannel](https://en.wikipedia.org/wiki/Omnichannel "Omnichannel").

 Dynamic routing in found the [brain](https://en.wikipedia.org/wiki/Brain "Brain") in relation between sensory and mnemonic signals and decision making, and is a subject of studies in [neuroscience](https://en.wikipedia.org/wiki/Neuroscience "Neuroscience").

-People using [public transport](https://en.wikipedia.org/wiki/Public_transport "Public transport") also exhibit dynamic routing behaviour.
+People using [public transport](https://en.wikipedia.org/wiki/Public_transport "Public transport") also exhibit dynamic routing behavior.
 For example, if a local railway station is closed, people can alight from the train at a different station and use a bus to reach their destination.

 ## Instance
 In computer science, an **instance** is an occurrence of a [software](https://en.wikipedia.org/wiki/Software "Software") element that is based on a [type](https://en.wikipedia.org/wiki/Data_type "Data type") definition.
 When created, an occurrence is said to have been _instantiated_, and both the creation process and the result of creation are called _instantiation_.